mapbox/mapbox-gl-geocoder/README.md

 https://www.mapbox.com/mapbox-gl-js/example/mapbox-gl-geocoder/

-**If you are supporting older browsers, you will need a Promise polyfill.**
+**If you are supporting older browsers, you will need to use a polyfill.** We recommend working with [@babel/polyfill](https://babeljs.io/docs/en/babel-polyfill).
-[es6-promise](https://github.com/stefanpenner/es6-promise) is a good one, if you're uncertain.

 ### Usage with a module bundler